 Amortization of intangible assets.
 Amortization of intangible assets was \$64.4 million and \$28.0 million, respectively, for the years ended December 31, 2016 and 2015.
 Amortization expense reflects the amortization of acquired intangible assets with defined useful lives.
 Amortization of intangible assets for the year ended December 31, 2016 also includes \$8.0 million of amortization expense related to intangible assets for Rayaldee.
 Upon the FDA's approval of Rayaldee in June 2016, we reclassified \$187.6 million of IPR&D related to Rayaldee from In-process research and development to Intangible assets, net in our Consolidated Balance Sheet and began to amortize that asset.
-Amortization of intangible assets for the year ended December 31, 2016 includes \$43.2 million and \$2.5 million from Bio-Reference and EirGen which we acquired in August 2015 and May 2015, respectively, compared to \$14.6 million and \$1.7 million, respectively, for the comparable period of 2015.
-Our IPR&D assets will not be amortized until the underlying development programs are completed.
-Upon obtaining regulatory approval by the U.S. FDA, the IPR&D assets will be accounted for as a finite-lived intangible asset and amortized on a straight-line basis over its estimated useful life.
+Amortization of intangible assets for the year ended December 31, 2016 includes \$43.2 million and \$2.5 million from BioReference and EirGen which we acquired in August 2015 and May 2015, respectively, compared to \$14.6 million and \$1.7 million, respectively, for the comparable period of 2015.